McCastle v. Rollins Environmental Services: Background

 This area known as Cancer Alley is often cited as one of the most toxic areas in the country with residents claiming a host of ailments and health conditions.
 Cancer Alley is the 107 mile stretch along the Mississippi River that runs between Baton Rouge and New Orleans.
-This area has over 150 environmental hazards and waste dumps that are located there.
+More than 150 environmental hazards and waste dumps are located in the area.
 More than 60 percent of the facilities that release chemicals are located within communities that are populated by people of color (African Americans, Latinos, Pacific Islanders, and Native Americans).

 Louisiana has policies and characteristics that are favorable to businesses.
 They are located off the Gulf of Mexico and are afloat in oil.
-In the 1960s, tax exemptions and business friendly policies that were made under Governor John McKeithen, attracted many businesses to this area of Louisiana.
+In the 1960s, tax exemptions and business friendly policies implemented under Governor John McKeithen, attracted many businesses to this area of Louisiana.
 A lot of companies move their operations to that state to take advantage of business friendly standards and policies that take a relaxed view of environmental standards and health issues.
 As a consequence, the land in Louisiana is some of the most industrially injured land in the United States.

 More times than not, hazardous facilities were placed in areas that were composed primarily of people of color.
 Due to historical racism, people of color did not have a lot of political and social power and were unable to challenge the ways in which their communities were being changed.
 Often time local government and big business would exploit this group of peoples and continue racism that had occurred during colonial times.

 Rollins Environmental Services, Incorporated was a company that had the fourth largest landfill in the country in 1986.
 At that time, it represented 11.3 percent of the permitted hazardous-waste capacity in the United States.
 The Facility opened in 1969 and had been operating in the small town of Alsen.
 Alsen is a small community located in East Baton Rouge Parish, Louisiana.
 Before the civil war, it was known as the Mount Pleasant plantation; after the civil war, slaves that were freed from the Mount Pleasant plantation and from neighboring plantations came and settled in the area.
 The People who live there have a very close connection to the land.